PriceLab/ShannonMets/README.md

 RF_Classification_Mets_and_Clinical_Labs.ipynb	- code used to generate analysis in figure 6 and supplementary figure 3.

-Clinical_Labs_Proteomics_Regression_Analysis - code used to generate analysis on figure 6C, performance of clinical labs and proteomics in predicting Shannon diversity in the discovery and validation cohorts.
+Clinical_Labs_Proteomics_Regression_Analysis - code used to generate analysis in figure 6C, performance of clinical labs and proteomics in predicting Shannon diversity in the discovery and validation cohorts.

 List of data files: